eliagbayani/docker_eol_connectors/README.md

 # Docker for EOL Connectors

 For machines that will host the EOL connectors.
-A docker-compose file with three services:
+A docker-compose file with four services:

 1. Apache/2.4.62 + PHP 8.2.26
 2. MySQL 8.4.3